Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 The Actual Experience

-You arrive at the sanctuary entrance after the drive in.
+You arrive at the sanctuary entrance after the drive.
 You pay entry, hire a guide.
 You start hiking up through pine forest.
-Around the 30-45 minute mark, you start seeing individual butterflies fluttering.
+Around the 30-45 minute mark, you start seeing individual butterflies fluttering by.
 Then more.
-Then you round a corner and the trees in front of you look orange and brown - until you realize the bark is butterflies, hanging in clusters the size of dinner plates and turkey roasters.
+Then you round a corner and the trees in front of you look orange and brown until you realize the bark is butterflies, hanging in clusters the size of dinner plates and turkey roasters.

 If the sun comes through, the trees explode.
 Tens of thousands of butterflies take to the air at once.
 They sound like rain falling.
 They land on your jacket, on your kid's hat, on the trail.
-Your kids will scream-whisper with delight.
-You will tear up.
+Bella scream-whispered.
+Eddie teared up.
+I teared up.
+The guide nodded like, yeah, that is the standard reaction.

 You stay 30-60 minutes at the cluster site, then hike back down.
-The whole experience is 3-4 hours total at the sanctuary.
+The whole thing is 3-4 hours total at the sanctuary.

 Lunch in Angangueo or El Rosario Village